We need your help to return the endangered red-crowned kakariki to the Bay of Islands

 Kakariki are mobile birds and you will see them flying between the islands and the mainland.
 Whilst this poses a risk, it is also offers a huge opportunity.
 In the eastern Bay of Islands hapu, mainland landowners, community groups, and agencies are working together to maintain pest control and are actively progressing towards a mainland ecological island on which kakariki could thrive.

-Project Island Song's involvement
+Project Island Song's involvement (page creator)